briandrum/codes.forchagrin.com/_chapters/chapter-353-parking-meters.md

-1. _(a)_ No person shall park or cause, allow or permit to be parked any vehicle owned or operated by such person in any parking space without depositing the coin designated in [Section 353.03][CF Section 353.03] in the slot provided in such parking meter, and, if a hand-operated parking meter is installed, without turning the lever on the parking meter as far as it will go.
+1. _(a)_ No person shall park or cause, allow or permit to be parked any vehicle owned or operated by such person in any parking space without depositing the coin designated in [Section 353.03][CFCO 353.03] in the slot provided in such parking meter, and, if a hand-operated parking meter is installed, without turning the lever on the parking meter as far as it will go.

 2. _(b)_ No person shall cause, allow, permit or suffer any vehicle registered